 On our way to Nazca on the bus, a woman asked if she could put her bag under our seat.
-Steph said yes as she is so nice but I was immediately suspicious as it was a small leather bag and they had loads of much bigger granny bags (you know those multicoloured plastic ones that look like old checked sacks and used the whole world over by grannies).
+Steph said yes as she is so nice but I was immediately suspicious as it was a small leather bag and they had loads of much bigger granny bags (you know those multi-coloured plastic ones that look like old checked sacks and used the whole world over by grannies).

 We reached Nazca at an ungodly hour in the morning and headed to the airstrip to sit in the dark with our bags until it opened.
 One of them let us in at about 6 and we agreed to tour with them.

-If you think that you can have just about as good a time watching the Nazca Lines on Google Earth than you can from a light aircraft then you are absolutely right, you would also avoid being ripped off and getting airsick.
+If you think that you can have just about as good a time watching the Nazca Lines on Google Earth than you can from a light aircraft then you are absolutely right.
+You would also avoid being ripped off and getting airsick.

 There is little or no explanation for what you are seeing, and anything that is said is pretty self-explanatory as all but the most naïve of us recognise a primitive drawing of a monkey or a dog.

 If someone told me that it was some sort of crop circlesque trick to draw in the tourists or some sort of ancient practical joke I would well believe them.
 I will, however, give you the history of what we do know about these geoglyphs (Latin for scribbly pictures).

-Creating them was no small job as some of them are 200m across, there are various theories surrounding their purpose and the most popular amongst academics is that they have religious significance or at the very least that they have spiritual meaning.
+Creating them was no small job as some of them are 200m across, there are various theories surrounding their purpose and the most popular amongst academics is that they have religious significance or at the very least have spiritual meaning.

-They can be seen by the surrounding hills and they were discovered by the Peruvian archaeologist Toribio Mejia Xesspe in 1927.
-He gave news of their existence to fellow academics at a conference, although it is assumed that they had been seen before by local travellers before they became public knowledge.
+They can be seen from the surrounding hills and Peruvian archaeologist Toribio Mejia Xesspe discovered them in 1927.
+He gave news of their existence to fellow academics at a conference, although it is assumed that local travellers had seen them before they became public knowledge.

 Jim Woodmann believed they were made using a hot air balloon and my most favourite alternative theory is that of Erich von Däniken who concluded that the lines were old aeroplane runways for aliens who the Nazca people believed were their gods.

-All conjecture aside, a preservation issue that is coming to light is that climate change and deforestation in the surrounding areas are beginning to leave the geoglyphs at greater risk of erosion.
+All conjecture aside, a preservation issue that is coming to light is that climate change and deforestation in the surrounding areas are beginning to leave the geoglyphs at much greater risk of erosion.

 Anyway, we chatted with a few other bored as heck tourists and found out we’d overpaid for the flight which did nothing to improve my mood.
 There is an Inca graveyard nearby and I wanted to go there but Steph didn’t and I couldn’t be bothered to go on my own.
-I wish I had as it would have been better than sitting in a cafe bored with a limp spag bol which is what we actually did.
+I wish I had as it would have been better than sitting in a cafe bored with a limp spag bol, which is what we actually did.

 Eventually, we sidled to the bus station to continue the wait.
 The ticket woman had her toddler in a playpen next to her and Steph played with her while we waited.
-This was a nice thing for her to do as the Nazca bus station is no place for anyone, let alone a baby.
+This was a nice thing for her to do, as the Nazca bus station is no place for anyone, let alone a baby.